 What Is Ethereum 2.0?

 Ethereum 2.0 (ETH2) is the next iteration of the Ethereum network that has shifted from a Proof-of-Work (PoW) model to Proof-of-Stake (PoS) that runs on the Beacon Chain.
 The set of upgrades are split into 3 phases designed to increase the scalability, increase the speed of transactions, reduces fees, improve the security of the blockchain.

 The PoS consensus model will use complex algorithms to choose a node to win a block of transactions to validate and process, as opposed to the current method of nodes competing for blocks using large amounts of power.
 The shift to Eth2 will dramatically reduce the energy requirements of miners to process and validate transactions by up to 99.95%.

 What Does Staking Ethereum 2.0 Mean?

 Ethereum investors that decide to lock up ETH will contribute to the security and governance of the Ethereum network.
 The person that deposits ETH is referred to as a 'validator' or 'Ethereum Staker' and is responsible for processing transactions and adding new blocks to the blockchain.
 The person will receive a staking reward or return on their investment denominated in ETH for processing transactions.
-Staking crypto is as a similar strategy to Bitcoin mining and lending to earn passive crypto.
+Staking crypto is a similar strategy to Bitcoin mining and lending to earn passive crypto.
 To learn more about what is crypto staking and how it works, read this article.

 How Much Can You Earn Staking ETH?

 Investors can earn approximately 5-6% APY for staking Ethereum 2.0 network based on the current amount of ETH2 locked in for staking.
 The ETH2 staking rewards are contingent on the amount of ETH staked and the number of validators on the network.
 If the total amount of ETH staked becomes low, the protocol will increase the rewards to incentivize people to deposit ETH and become a validator.
 In contrast, the ETH staking reward will reduce as the amount of ETH that are staked increases.
-Given the number of participants and growing network value, Ethereum 2.0 is one of the best cryptocurrency projects for staking rewards.
+Given the number of participants and growing network value, Ethereum 2.0 is one of the best cryptocurrencies for staking rewards.